-NOTE 5 - COMMITMENTS
+NOTE 5: COMMITMENTS

-Grants payable as of December 31, 2014 and 2013 consists of amounts awarded, but not paid, of \$99,917 and \$38,815, respectively.
+Grants payable as of December 31, 2015 and 2014 consists of amounts awarded, but not paid, of \$224,101 and \$99,917, respectively.
 All are due to be paid within twelve months.

-The Foundation is committed to research grants awarded subsequent to year end, up to the amount of \$586,120, that is payable in 2015.
+The Foundation is committed to research grants awarded subsequent to year end, up to the amount of \$350,000, that is payable in 2016.

-NOTE 6 - INTERNATIONAL CONFERENCE
+NOTE 6: INTERNATIONAL CONFERENCE

 The Foundation holds an international conference every two years and the related costs are expensed in the year incurred.
 The most recent conference was held in June 2014.
 The conference brings together doctors and scientists involved in the many aspects of the Syndrome to discuss the latest underlying scientific developments and clinical insights.
 In addition, the conference allows families to obtain the latest information relating to the Syndrome and consult with medical experts from around the world.
-The families are also provided the opportunity to provide important clinical data and biological samples to the Barth Syndrome Medical Database and Biorepository.

-NOTE 7 - DONATED SERVICES
+NOTE 7: DONATED SERVICES